Skip to main content

 Avoid consuming unpasteurized dairy products.

-Unpasteurized dairy products may contain harmful bacteria.
-Stick to pasteurized milk, cheese, and other dairy products to minimize the risk of foodborne illnesses.
+Unpasteurized dairy can carry harmful bacteria.
+Choosing pasteurized milk, cheese, and other dairy lowers the risk of getting sick.

 Dietary Options